itamarhaber/redis-doc-utils/md/sort.md

 Assuming `mylist` is a list of numbers, this command will return the same list with the elements sorted from small to large.
-In order to sort the numbers from large to small, use the `DESC` modifier:
+In order to sort the numbers from large to small, use the `!DESC` modifier:

 ```
 SORT mylist DESC
 ```

-When `mylist` contains string values and you want to sort them lexicographically, use the `ALPHA` modifier:
+When `mylist` contains string values and you want to sort them lexicographically, use the `!ALPHA` modifier:

 ```
 SORT mylist ALPHA
 ```

-Redis is UTF-8 aware, assuming you correctly set the `LC_COLLATE` environment variable.
+Redis is UTF-8 aware, assuming you correctly set the `!LC_COLLATE` environment variable.

-The number of returned elements can be limited using the `LIMIT` modifier.
+The number of returned elements can be limited using the `!LIMIT` modifier.
 This modifier takes the `offset` argument, specifying the number of elements to skip and the `count` argument, specifying the number of elements to return from starting at `offset`.